hayzxc/hayzxc/README.md

 # Hi there! 👋

 My name is Hayu Kurniawan, and I'm a software enthusiast passionate about learning and exploring various programming languages and technologies.
-Currently, I'm focusing on Python, JavaScript, and PHP to expand my skill set and develop exciting projects.
+Currently, I'm focusing on javaScript, and Golang to expand my skill set and develop exciting projects.

 ## About Me

 - 😄 Pronouns: He/Him
-- 🌱 I’m currently learning about Python, JavaScript, and PHP.
+- 🌱 I’m currently learning about Javassript and Golang.
-- 💼 I'm interested in blockchain technology and its applications in various industries.
 - ⚡ Fun fact: I enjoy experimenting with different programming languages and frameworks to understand their unique features and capabilities.

 ## How to Reach Me